-[27] The Respondent argued that the Complainant's requested flood effects reduction is unwarranted, since the subject was not actually flooded last summer, nor does it lie within in any flood zone identified by the City.

-[28] The Respondent challenged the relevance and reliability of the third party reports and articles submitted by the Complainant, noting that all of them referred to residential, not commercial/retail properties.

-[29] The Respondent noted that sale prices for non-residential properties in the subject area have actually increased generally since the flood last summer, and that properties either flooded or in a City-identified flood zone, were appropriately adjusted in their respective assessments.

-[30] The Respondent also questioned the 50% figure, noting that the Complainant submitted no data to support this or any other value, arguing that it was arbitrarily conceived in an evidentiary vacuum.
+- [28] The Respondent argued that the Complainant's requested flood effects reduction is unwarranted, since the subject was not actually flooded last summer, nor does it lie within in any flood zone identified by the City. - [29] The Respondent challenged the relevance and reliability of third party reports and articles submitted by the Complainant, noting that all of them referred to residential, not commercial properties. - [30] The Respondent noted that sale prices for non-residential properties in the subject area have actually increased generally since the flood last summer, and that properties either flooded or in a City-identified flood zone, were appropriately adjusted in their respective assessments. - [31] The Respondent also questioned the 50% figure, noting that the Complainant submitted no data to support an adjustment of this or any other amount, arguing that it was arbitrarily conceived in an evidentiary vacuum.

-Board's Findings and Reasons for Decision on Issue #2:
+Board's Reasons for Decision on Issue #2:

-[31] The Board finds that the City did not err in omitting to apply a quantified "flood effects" reduction to the subject property.

-[32] The subject was neither flooded, nor in a flood zone, and the Complainant failed to proffer any evidence whatsoever of specific - even marginal - market value impact to the subject justifying a downward adjustment of any amount for flood effects.

-[33] The Board finds that the third party reports and articles submitted by the Complainant are not relevant to the commercial subject property in any persuasive manner, since they all speak to residential properties.

-[34] The Board concurs with the Respondent's submission that the requested 50% adjustment is arbitrary and wholly unsupported by the evidence submitted at the hearing.
+- [32] The Board finds that the City did not err in omitting to apply a quantified "flood effects" reduction to the subject property. - [33] The subject was neither flooded, nor in a flood zone, and the Complainant failed to proffer any evidence whatsoever of specific even marginal market value impact to the subject justifying a downward adjustment of any amount for flood effects. - [34] The Board finds that the third party reports and articles submitted by the Complainant are not relevant to the commercial subject property in any persuasive manner, since they all speak to residential properties. - [35] The Board concurs with the Respondent's submission that the requested 50% adjustment is arbitrary and unsupported by the evidence submitted at the hearing.